-ONE AUTUMN, a Passamaquoddy girl and her three older brothers went to the forest to hunt for a game over the winter.
+ONE AUTUMN, in a place that is now called Canada but in those days was the land of the Passamaquoddy tribe, a girl and her three older brothers went to the forest to hunt for game over the winter.
 They found a good place to make camp and built a wigwam.
 Since she was the youngest, each morning after her three older brothers went hunting, the girl took care of the camp, gathered fresh firewood, repaired holes in their wigwam, and prepared dinner.
-Before nightfall the brothers would return carrying the game they captured, and over dinner they would all share stories of the day's adventures.
+Before nightfall, the brothers would return carrying the game they captured.
+Over dinner they would all share stories of the day's adventures.

-The Chenoo was amazed beyond measure at such a greeting where he expected yells and prayers, and in mute wonder let himself be led into the wigwam.
+The Chenoo monster was amazed beyond measure at such a greeting where he expected yells and prayers.
+In quiet wonder, he let himself be led into the wigwam.

-The girl said she was sorry to see him so woe-begone, she pitied his sad state, she brought a suit she had stitched to fit him, she told him to dress himself and be cleaned.
-He did as she bade.
+The girl said she had brought a suit she had stitched to fit him.
+She told him to dress himself and be cleaned.
+He did as she told.
 He sat inside the wigwam on the bearskin bed.
-He did not lie down and looked surly and sad, but kept quiet.
+He did not lie down and looked sad, but kept quiet.

 She arose and went out.
 She kept gathering wood for the fire.

-The Chenoo rose and followed her.
+The Chenoo monster rose and followed her.
 She was in great fear.
-"Now," she thought, "my death is near; he will kill and devour me.”
-The Chenoo said, “Give me the axe.”
+"Now," she thought, "my death is near.
+He will kill and devour me."

 She gave it and he began to cut down the trees.
-She had never saw such chopping!
-The great pines fell right and left, like summer saplings; the boughs were hewed and split as if by a tempest.
+She had never seen such chopping!
+The great pines fell right and left, like summer saplings; the boughs were hewed and split as if by a storm.
 Soon the pile of wood was twice as high as the top of their wigwam.
 She cried out, "Grandfather, there is enough!
 You must be tired from all your cutting, please rest."
-So the Chenoo laid down the axe, walked into the wigwam, sat down on the pile of bearskin rugs, still in grim silence.
-The girl continued to gather wood and remained silent outside the lodge until he slept.
+So the Chenoo monster laid down the ax, walked into the wigwam, sat down on the pile of bearskin rugs, still in grim silence.
+The girl continued to gather wood and remained silent outside the lodge while he slept.

-Before darkness fell her three brothers returned from their day's hunt.
+Before darkness fell, her three brothers returned from their day's hunt.
 She walked quickly to them and with a fierce look said, "Brothers, you will be pleased to know our Grandfather is in the tent."
-Surprised, they started to object but she firmly held her hand outstretched and said, "I’m sure Grandfather will be glad to hear all about your adventures later, but first we must be silent and give him time to rest."
+Surprised, they started to object but she firmly held her hand outstretched and said, "I am sure Grandfather will be glad to hear all about your adventures later, but first we must be silent and give him time to rest."

 "Whatever your grandsons have hunted today I will cook for your dinner, Grandfather," said the girl, "in honor of your visit."

-When it was time to sleep, the Chenoo filled the wigwam so the girl and her three brothers had to lay down on the dirt outside.
-But it was more than the roots and rocks underneath that disturbed their sleep; each one lay awake all night in terror.
+When it was time to sleep, the Chenoo monster was so big he filled the wigwam, so the girl and her three brothers had to lay down on the dirt outside.
+But it was more than the roots and rocks underneath that disturbed their sleep.
+Each one lay awake all night in terror.

 Eventually the winter days warmed into spring.
 One day the girl said, "Grandfather, soon it will be time for us to return to our village."

-"I would like to come with you," said the Chenoo.
-“But your people would scream if they saw me.
+"I would like to come with you," said the Chenoo monster.
+"But your people would scream if they saw me.
 I need your help."